 The focus of World Health Day this year is Beat Diabetes with emphasis on scaling up prevention, strengthening care and enhancing surveillance.

-Mr Tukuitonga said surveillance and prevention are the best approach for the Pacific because the cost of caring for people with diabetes is prohibitive for struggling health systems.
+Colin Tukuitonga says surveillance and prevention are the best approach for the Pacific because the cost of caring for people with diabetes is prohibitive for struggling health systems in the country.

 To embed this content on your own webpage, cut and paste the following: